Measurement Strategy Examples

 Level of decomposition: no decomposition.

-- The data structure of the Business Example in figure 6.4 applies.
+- The data structure of the Business Example in the Figure below applies.

 - Each employee will be allocated a unique ID by a member of personnel.
 The key of an ‘employee salary history’ record is [employee ID, salary start date].

-- The word ‘maintain’ in the outline statement of requirements normally implies that there must be Create, Read, Update and Delete functional processes (remember the ‘CRUD’ acronym?) for each object of interest.
+- The word ‘maintain’ in the outline statement of requirements normally implies that there must be Create, Read, Update and Delete functional processes (the ‘CRUD’ acronym) for each object of interest.
 ‘Update’ will enable a change of any attribute except the key attribute(s) of any data group.

 - Also assume that an employee salary history record must be created when an employee first starts work.
 Subsequently, an employee’s salary may be updated at any time, i.e. not just when the employee base data must be updated.
 So there is no need for separate ‘create’, or ‘delete’ functional processes for the employee salary history.
 However, there is a need for an ‘update employee salary’ functional process and for a separate ‘read’ functional process for enquiries on employee salary data.
 Adding in the process to produce the monthly report means the requirements can be satisfied by 7 functional processes. (see below the analysis of four of these.)